Feedback-limited Accretion: Variable Luminosity from Growing Planets

 \subsubsection{Are high feedback efficiencies valid?}

 This question is crucial for the validity of our model, since our results depend on the planet accretion energy being actually absorbed by the CPD.
-However, an efficiency factor as low as $\sim 10\%$ is enough for the feedback to have a strong effect (see Figs.~\ref{FigFull_Acc2}, \ref{FigFull_CPD2}).
+Still, an efficiency factor as low as $\sim 10\%$ is enough for the feedback to have a strong effect (see Fig.~\ref{FigFull_Acc2}).

 Obtaining a realistic value for the efficiency would require a more sophisticated numerical approach, including a treatment of radiative transfer.
 Still, we can provide two simple arguments to justify that the radiation of the planet should be absorbed at least partially by the gas.
-The first one is the geometry of the CPD, \cite{szulagyi16} has shown that the scale height of the disc increases for high feedback values, even to the point of turning the disc into an envelope.
+The first one is the geometry of the CPD; \cite{szulagyi16} has shown that the scale height of the disc increases for high feedback values, even to the point of turning the disc into an envelope.
 Our own 2D models show that the temperature reaches its maximum at the location of the planet.
 Therefore, we can expect that most of the radiation will go through the gas.
 Additionally, whether the radiation is absorbed depends on the optical thickness of the gas.
-A high enough optical depth was already seen by \cite{ayliffe09a,ayliffe09b}, and confirmed in the simulations of \cite{szulagyi16}, which use the flux-limited diffusion approach.
-From these previous studies we are confident that the feedback efficiency $\epsilon$ should have values large enough in order for feedback to be relevant.
+In our models we found a high enough optical depth, as was already seen by \cite{ayliffe09a,ayliffe09b}, and confirmed in the simulations of \cite{szulagyi16}, which use the flux-limited diffusion approach.